l2xl/extools/PROJECT_DESIGN.md

 **Phase 4: Testing & Validation**
 11. Create unit tests for DAO components using existing Catch2 framework
-12. Test with existing ByBit entities (KlineData, InstrumentInfo, PublicTrade)
+12. Test with existing ByBit entities (InstrumentInfo, PublicTrade)
 13. Performance testing and optimization

 **Implementation Notes**:
 - Each phase should be implemented and tested independently
 - Maintain backward compatibility with existing DbStorage usage
-- Leverage existing Glaze metadata from ByBit entities
+- Use C++23 reflection to automatically introspect ByBit entity structures
 - Follow project's layered architecture constraints
 - All DAO operations must be async and execute on DbStorage strand for SQLite thread safety
 - Transaction objects must be bound to the database strand to prevent concurrent access